-- Provision for care beyond First Aid, which would enable care by the family or its physician or the local Emergency Medical Services agencies.
+- Provision for care beyond First Aid, which would enable care by the parent/guardian(s) the student's health care provider, or the local Emergency Medical Services agencies.
 In instances when the EMS is required, every effort shall be made to provide the unit with the student's Emergency Card which lists any allergies or diseases the student might have; - Information relative to not permitting the administration of any form of medicine or drugs to students without written approval of parent/guardian(s).
 Requests made by parent/guardian(s) for such administration of medication shall be reviewed and approved by the Principal or designee; - Provisions for reporting all accidents, cases of injury, or illness to the Principal.
 Provisions shall be made (in all cases of injury or illness involving possible legal or public relations implications) for reporting such to the appropriate administrator of education immediately; - Prompt reporting by teachers to the Principal or designee of any accident or serious illness and such reports will be filed with the Business Office.